ConnorAtherton/personal-blog/source/_posts/2013-11-30-erlang-mergesort-algorithm.markdown

 ---
 layout: post
-title: "Erlang Merge Sort"
+title: "Erlang Mergesort Algorithm"
-date: 2013-11-24 23:00
+date: 2013-11-30 21:36
 comments: true
-categories:
+categories: [Erlang, Function Programming, Lists]
-published: false
 ---

 During the past two weeks I've been introduced to Erlang, a functional programming language.
 I've only ever briefly used functional programming and that was in Scheme a few months back and I didn't really enjoy that.
-Probably because nearly everything was just implemented using recursion!
+Probably because it seemed a bit foreign to me ,being mainly a web developer, for nearly everything to be implemented using recursion!

 It wasn't that I didn't think Scheme was a good language, I was just so used to programming in an imperative style that it took me quite a while to adjust to a functional way of thinking.
 I mean I take for granted every day the fact that it's possible to assign new values to variables but you